Contextual offers: getting the bigger picture

 There are plenty of contextual offers out there.
 You can always check out universities you are interested in applying to by looking at their websites, or getting in contact with them directly.
 You can also check out the Special Opportunities tool on the Unifrog platform to find out more about contextual offers.

-For many contextual offers, your UCAS application will be assessed by the admissions tutors when you apply to the university and there is no need to do anything more.
-For others, you will need to complete a separate application form and submit this to the university before, or at the same time as, applying through UCAS.
+For many contextual offers, the admissions tutors will assess your UCAS application when you apply to the university, so you don't need to do anything.
+For others, you'll need to complete a separate application form and submit it to the university before, or at the same time as, applying through UCAS.

-The details of how to apply for a contextual offer will be listed on your shortlist, however you should contact the university in question to get more information, particularly if a separate application is required.
+The details of how to apply for a contextual offer will be listed on your shortlist, however you should contact the university in question to get more information, particularly if you need to submit a separate application.

 Good stuff from elsewhere